 What is the best transitional strategy for developers?

-Register plots before the FHS comes into force (expected late 2026) to secure transitional eligibility.
-For plots that cannot commence within the 12-month window, plan for FHS compliance from the outset — retrofitting FHS specifications onto a Part L 2021 design is more expensive than designing for FHS from the start.
+Submit applications before 24 March 2027 to secure transitional eligibility.
+For plots that cannot commence within the 12-month window, plan for FHS compliance from the outset.
+Retrofitting FHS specifications onto a Part L 2021 design is more expensive than designing for FHS from the start.
 Many developers are running pilot FHS-compliant schemes now to build experience.

 How should developers plan heat pump procurement?